The Story in Sebastiao Salgado’s workers

-Sebastiao Salgado’s workers is an exceptional photography series and book thanks to its detail in men at work in the lowest levels and harshest conditions.
-His work shows solidarity with the world’s most poor societies.
+Sebastiao Salgado’s Workers is an exceptional photography series and book, thanks to its detail in men at work in the lowest levels and harshest conditions.
+His work shows solidarity with the world’s poorest societies.

 Workers – An archaeology of the industrial age

 The title summarizes the content perfectly.
 Salgado examines the people responsible for turning the great economic machine at the basic ground level.
-You will rarely be seeing much of the elite.
+You will rarely see much of the elite.
 Their absence creates the impression the photojournalist either dismisses their role in building nations or ignores their efforts.

 It is easy to understand his choice of focus.
 Boardroom meetings and paper-filled offices do not make unusual photographic subjects compared to literal manual work.
 Physical labor provides close and relatable views of the spectrum.

 The book is divided into different industries: Mining, oil, agriculture, food, and construction.
 The visual information in the book reveals the unwavering spirit of the poor workers without a better option for survival.
-It is a sad poem, which would communicate ancient methods of production and labor.
+It is a sad poem that communicates ancient methods of production and labor.
 Workers use it to pass a message of hope and endurance.

 Review